jborean93/PowerShell-ctypes/docs/en-US/about_CtypesStruct.md

     bInheritHandles = [bool]

     # Can also be [int] but defining an enum gives completion support as well
-    # as specify the value as a string
+    # as specify the value as a string.
+WinPS (5.1) must use [int] here instead
+    # as it cannot reference an enum type defined in PowerShell.
     dwCreationFlags = [ProcessCreationFlags]

     # LPVOID is the same as IntPtr